saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 = Something else you have not told me?

-* BogotÃ¡ is not included as a state, because it is not discarded
+* Bogotá is not included as a state, because it is not discarded
 * In the shipping area so you can impose rules you must first add the department in the field of states

 = They are not loading the states or departments at the checkout to what is due?